open-data-fabric/open-data-fabric/open-data-fabric.md

 ##### MergeStrategy::Ledger
 Ledger merge strategy.

-This strategy should be used for data sources containing append-only event streams.
-New data dumps can have new rows added, but once data already made it into one dump it never changes or disappears.

-A system time column will be added to the data to indicate the time when the record was observed first by the system.

-It relies on a user-specified primary key columns to identify which records were already seen and not duplicate them.

-It will always preserve all columns from existing and new snapshots, so the set of columns can only grow.
+This strategy should be used for data sources containing ledgers of events.
+Currently this strategy will only perform deduplication of events using user-specified primary key columns.
+This means that the source data can contain partially overlapping set of records and only those records that were not previously seen will be appended.

 | Property | Type | Required | Format | Description |
 | :---: | :---: | :---: | :---: | --- |